DNA-Game-Production/GamesOnWeb2023/README.md

 ## Step 4 : Creation of the World

 Once we started to create our world map, we wanted to realize *stunning* map: one of the most important goal we want to achieve.
-The execution of our game on a browser limits limit a lot the graphical performances then more classic games.
+The execution of our game on a browser limits a lot the graphical performances in comparison to more classic games.
 Despite this, we still wanted to get a **wow** out of the player when they load the game.

-All $4$ islands were created by ourselves through blender, a 3D modeling software.
-None of us was experienced with it and it has a quite steep learning tough, so this step took a lot of time.
+All $4$ islands were created by ourselves through `blender`, a 3D modeling software.
+None of us was experienced with it and it has a quite steep learning curve, so this step took a lot of time.
 Moreover, we had to endure very long loading times as generating high-quality terrain or textures could take from tens of minutes to hours.
 Therefore, we had to really find the good settings before testing.

 After a lot of experimentation, we managed to create satisfying terrain models using the *ANT* (Another Noise Tool) landscape extension on Blender.
 By tuning the noise's parameters, we could create the different biomes' height map.
 This tool also allowed us to texture the terrain.
 Despite this, the forest terrain results were not good enough, so for this specific case we made the texture of the terrain by using a shader assigning textures based on rules, in our case the inclination of the terrain.
+We also made a lot of effort in optimizing the complexity of our terrains' models.

 ![mossyIslandBlender](https://github.com/DNA-Game-Production/GamesOnWeb2023/assets/56736268/e073998c-b3ed-4cad-95bd-d7e9b23ad237)

 We created the water out of simple plan to which we gave the very convenient WaterMaterial found in the BabylonJS library with parameters adjusted to our needs.
 We also implemented a tide that rhythm the accessibility of the different islands.
 When under the water plan, the player enter a swimming state and can drown if they stay for too long.
-Under the water plan, a sand ground is there, with varying heights to create path between the islands depending on the tide.
+Under the water plan, a sand ground is there, with varying heights to create paths between the islands depending on the tide.

 ![image](https://github.com/DNA-Game-Production/GamesOnWeb2023/assets/56736268/4ae11aa9-a557-47b4-a678-1baec8bf52f0)